 Five Top Tips for Starting Your Business

-1. Define your business by .
+1. Define your business by writing a detailed business plan.

 I'm amazed at how many people continue to start and/or operate a business without one.
 Then they wonder why they are failing.
 Guess what's more amazing.
 Business owners who think they can attract investors without this important step.